The Path for the Wise Virgins to Attend the Feast

 Thanks be to the enlightenment and guidance of God.
 May we all become wise virgins who can welcome the Lord Jesus’ return and attend the feast by His side.
 Amen!

-You may also be interested in reading more on our How to Be a Wise Virgin page, or in the selected articles below:
+You may also be interested in reading more on our Waiting for page, or in the selected articles below: